BloomTech-Labs/code-your-dreams-fe/README.md

 - Click on the members link.
   - Verify that the member table is visible on the page.
-- Add a new chapter member account (do not click the admin checkbox).
+- Add a new chapter member account and make the user an admin.
   - Verify that the new user appears in the member table.
-- Edit the user and make the user a chapter admin.
+- Edit the user and remove chapter admin for the user.
-  - Verify that the member now has "Yes" in the "Admin?" column.
+  - Verify that the "Admin?" column for the user is empty.
 - Delete the new user account.

 #### User profile